 - Proactive maintenance – Identify and correct root causes of failure to help avoid maintenance issues.

-In many organizations, Total Productive Maintenance (TPM) is used.
-This is a holistic approach to equipment maintenance.
-The goal of TPM is to achieve perfect production; no breakdowns, small stops, accidents, or defects will occur.
+Many manufacturers implement a Total Productive Maintenance (TPM) approach.
+TPM is a holistic approach to equipment maintenance.
+The goal of TPM is to achieve perfect production where no breakdowns, small stops, accidents, or defects will occur.

 There are eight supporting activities in TPM: